naparuba/tanuki-www/content/pages/docs/agent/basics.md

 ...
 ```

-There are several important components that `consul agent` outputs:
+There are several important components that `XXX agent` outputs:

 * **Node name**: This is a unique name for the agent.
 By default this
   is the hostname of the machine, but you may customize it to whatever
   you'd like using the `-node` flag.

 * **Datacenter**: This is the datacenter the agent is configured to run
  in.
-Consul has first-class support for multiple datacenters, but to work efficiently
+XXX has first-class support for multiple datacenters, but to work efficiently
  each node must be configured to correctly report its datacenter.
 The `-dc` flag
  can be used to set the datacenter.
 For single-DC configurations, the agent
  will default to "dc1".